c0debreaker/c0debreaker.github.io/_posts/2015-02-05-takeadvantageof-ngrepeat-post.md

 comments: true
 ---

-I thought it git push this topic but I didn't.
+I thought I published this topic last year but I didn't.
 Should have posted back in July 2014.
 LOL!
 Anyways, you just can't stop when a programming language like AngularJS makes your coding an extremely enjoyable experience!
 I really love AngularJS!
 It's so friggin powerful!

 I needed to add a language selector on the app I'm developing so users can switch to the locale/language they prefer.
 AngularJS comes with $locale files and you'll have to reference to each file to load it.
 I'm using lgalfasos' [Angular Dynamic Locale](https://github.com/lgalfaso/angular-dynamic-locale) to dynamically change locales.
 Here is something I wrote quick.
 You can also use "track by" and update the model by making it a collection (yourModel.yourProperty[yourEachItemKeyFromNGRepeat]).